sjoback/kb-coaching/README.md

 ## IDEA

 When I'm not coding or googling I'm a coach in kickboxing.
 I was using the notes on my iPhone to create and manage every kickboxing workout, which as you can imagine got very tiresome.
-So, rather than using notes I decided to create my own webapp, customized to my liking, whilst also increasing my experience with NextJS & Netlify <3
+So, rather than using notes I decided to create my own webapp, customized to my liking, whilst also increasing my experience with NextJS & Netlify :smiling_face_with_three_hearts:

 ## Getting Started